See an expert for Ptosis (Droopy Eyelids)

 Sometimes, a patient suffers from a combination of baggy eyelids (dermatochalasis), drooping eyelids (ptosis), and droopy brows.
 If only the eyelid ptosis is addressed and corrected, the final result will be disappointing.
 This is why a thorough preoperative evaluation must be performed.
 Your consultation at the Sherman Aesthetic Center will explore all possibilities so that you are fully educated about the steps that can be taken to correct the droopy lids, droopy brows, or baggy lids.
 In some situations, combination surgeries are performed.

 What happens during eyelid ptosis surgery?

-Eyelid ptosis surgery is usually done under monitored local anaesthesia as a same day surgery.
+Eyelid ptosis surgery is usually done under monitored local anesthesia as a same day surgery.
 Local anesthetic drops are placed on the eye, and an injection of local anesthetic is given into the upper eyelid to numb the area.
 A short incision is made in the natural skin crease, and the eyelid raising muscle (the levator palpebrae superioris) is identified and shortened to lift the eyelid.

 |Note that the upper eyelids cover the pupil, blocking her peripheral vision.
-Also note the improved position of the upper lids after Ptosis repair, improving her peripheral vision.|
+Also note the improved position of the upper lids after Ptosis repair, improving her peripheral vision.

 What happens after surgery?

 It is not unusual for the eyelids to have swelling for the first 7 to 10 days, and ice compresses can aid in healing and recovery.
 Instructions will be given on how to best care for the wound.
 Lubricating drops and antibiotic ointment is prescribed for best results.